unievo/xpilot-mcp-library/README.md

    C:\Users\{username}\Documents\xPilot\mcp\servers\mx-api-service\index.js
    ```

-   xPilot monitors the cofiguration file for changes and will automatically update the servers when the configuration is updated.
+   xPilot monitors the configuration file for changes and will automatically update the servers when the configuration is updated.

 ## Available MCP Servers